-David has edited a book of essays entitled Literature and Philosophy: A Guide to Contemporary Debates (Palgrave: 2006), and a dozen or so articles in various scholarly books and journals.
+Davids books include Supplanting the Postmodern (Bloomsbury: 2015), Stanley Cavell and the Claim of Literature (2013), and Literature and Philosophy: A Guide to Contemporary Debates (Palgrave: 2006).
 His first publication sparked a rather heated controversy with the distinguished narratologist Marie-Laure Ryan (see the journal Narrative, 2005-6).
 He is also a director of the Elmet Trust, an organisation dedicated to promoting the legacy and preserving the birthplace of the late poet laureate Ted Hughes.

 Likes: the prose of Joseph Conrad; the plays of Samuel Beckett; the philosophy of Ludwig Wittgenstein; the taste of a very fine Scotch whisky; the smell of napalm in the morning.
 Dislikes: Pointless bureaucracy; mushrooms; structuralism; cats.

-I've published in a variety of journals, and have presented research papers in Britain, France, Germany, Portugal, and Malaysia.
+I've published in a variety of journals, and have presented research papers in Britain, the USA, France, Germany, Switzerland, Greece, Portugal, and Malaysia.
 My research interests range across many areas, but most of them can be grouped under the following broad headings:

-Other work in progress focuses on the common ground between philosophers of the early twentieth century (Nietzsche, Bergson, Husserl, Wittgenstein, Heidegger) and novelists of the same period (Conrad, Joyce, Woolf, Kafka, Mann, Nathanael West, Gide, Celine and others).
+Other work in progress focuses on the common ground between philosophers of the early twentieth century (Nietzsche, Husserl, Wittgenstein, Heidegger) and novelists of the same period (Conrad, Joyce, Woolf, Nathanael West, and others).
 I'm trying to map out similarities between the ways philosophers conceptualise the idea of the self, and the ways novelists go about representing it.

 Rudrum, D (2012) ‘How To Do Things With Wordsworth’.
 In: Stanley Cavell: Philosophy, Literature and Criticism.
 Manchester, UK: Manchester University Press. pp. 166-180.
 ISBN 978-0-7190-8431-7